Piercingxx/debian-install/README.md

 - "2.sh" will install applications, fonts, cursors, and customize settings (it takes several minutes to run).

-- "2b.sh" well modify all the installed extensions and gsettings.
+- "2b.sh" will modify all the installed extensions and gsettings.

 - If you plan on using Steam then you need to open Steam at this point and fully install it BEFORE you install 3.sh.
 If you install Steam after 3.sh it is a headache.